 - compliance with the Baseline Personnel Security Standard (BPSS), including a satisfactory basic check of unspent criminal convictions through Disclosure Scotland.
 This is applicable where the post uses the council’s computer network.

-Your conditional offer email will confirm what documentation we need from you.
-It's vital that you return your documentation straight away so that we can arrange your start date once all checks have been satisfactorily completed.
+Your conditional offer email will confirm what documents we need from you.
+It's vital that you return your documents straight away.
+This is so that we can arrange your start date once all checks have been completed correctly.

-If you're unsuccessful, we’ll notify you by email and offer you the chance to call for feedback.
+If you're unsuccessful, we’ll tell you by email.
+We'll offer you the chance to call for feedback.